zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

            UseResourceMenu="true">
 ```

-For this flag to take effect, your asset type should map to an ARM resource.
-You
-can associate your ARM resource to your asset type by specifying the following
-tags within your <AssetType> tag.
+For this flag to take effect, the `assetType` should map to an ARM resource.
+The ARM resource is associated with the  `assetType` by specifying the following tags within the `<AssetType>` tag.

 ```xml
 <Browse Type="ResourceType" />